WellcomeIdeathon2023/MindfulAI/README.md

 2) **Predictive retention**, incorporating *machine learning predictions identifying those at risk of study dropout*.

-3) **Calendar informatics**, with appointment management tool kits to enable more personalised patient-provider scheduling, with in-build reminders and notifications.
+3) **Calendar informatics**, with appointment management tools to enable more personalised patient-provider scheduling, with in-built reminders and notifications.

 ### Simulated data pipeline